faerazo/CSExpert/database/README.md

 - **N1SOF** - Software Engineering and Management Bachelor's Programme
 - **N2GDT** - Game Design Technology Master's Programme

+## Post-Processing Pipeline

+After all content is processed, the system runs automatic post-processing to ensure data quality and consistency:

-## Course Replacement System
+### 1. Course Replacement System

-The database tracks course replacements through a post-processing system:
+Tracks course replacements through automated processing:

-1. **During Import**: The `replacing_course_code` field is populated when a course indicates it replaces another
+- **During Import**: The `replacing_course_code` field is populated when a course indicates it replaces another
-2. **Post-Processing**: After all courses are imported, the system:
+- **Post-Processing**: After all courses are imported, the system:
   - Builds a mapping of all replacements
   - Updates replaced courses with `is_current = FALSE` and `is_replaced = TRUE`
   - Populates `replaced_by_course_codes` with comma-separated list of new course codes
   - Handles multiple replacements (e.g., DIT002 replaced by both DIT003 and TIA009)

 Example:
 - DIT002 is replaced by DIT003
 - DIT003 has `replacing_course_code = 'DIT002'`
 - After processing, DIT002 has `replaced_by_course_codes = 'DIT003'` and `is_current = FALSE`

+### 2. Data Quality Standardization
+Automatic data cleanup ensures consistency:

+#### Department Name Standardization
+- Ensures all department names have "Department of" prefix
+- Converts variations: "Dep of Applied Information Technology" → "Department of Applied Information Technology"
+- Standardizes: "Computer Science and Engineering" → "Department of Computer Science and Engineering"

+#### Specialization Code Cleaning
+- Extracts only 3-character specialization codes (AXX, G1F, A1E, etc.)
+- Removes descriptive text: "AXX, Second cycle, in-depth level of the course cannot be classified" → "AXX"

+#### Empty String Standardization
+- Converts all empty strings ('') to NULL across the entire database
+- Ensures consistent empty value representation for better data quality and query reliability
+- Affects all nullable text and varchar columns in all tables

+### 3. Processing Workflow
+The complete processing pipeline follows this sequence:
+1. **URL Extraction** → `extraction_urls` table populated
+2. **PDF Downloads** → `pdf_downloads` table tracks file acquisition
+3. **HTML Scraping** → `html_scrapes` table stores converted content
+4. **AI Processing** → `gemini_processing_jobs` manages content extraction
+5. **Post-Processing** → Data standardization and course relationship processing
+6. **Final Validation** → Quality scores updated, statistics generated

 ## Best Practices

 ### Data Integrity
 - Always validate course codes and credits before insertion
 - Use the language_standards table for consistent language values
+- Trust the post-processing pipeline for data standardization
-- Run course replacement processing after all courses are imported
+- Course replacement processing runs automatically after content import

 ### Performance
 - Use indexed fields for queries when possible